 Re-build the strategic marketing muscles

-Re-build strategic marketing muscles through a five-step improvement process
+Re-build strategic marketing muscles through a four-step improvement process

 1. What is your market?